arve0/master/thesis.md

 Image registration is the process of putting images into the same coordinate system.
 In this context the sources are images from different microscope stage coordinates.
-One way of finding how images are relatively displaced is by using cross-correlation.
+One way of finding how images are relatively displaced is by using
+\kw{cross-correlation}.
 The cross-correlation of two images is the process of zero-padding the one image and using the other image as structuring element.
 Cross-correlating $f(x,y)$ by $g(x,y)$ is defined as